cloud-gov/cg-site/content/docs/apps/logs.md

 ### Error messages

+If you receive `Error dialing trafficcontroller server`:

-* Errors can sometimes be caused by having an old version of the cf CLI.
+* This can be caused by having an old version of the cf CLI.
 Try `cf -v` and see if it's older than the [latest version](https://github.com/cloudfoundry/cli/releases).
-If it is, you can [install the latest version]({{< relref "docs/getting-started/setup.md#set-up-the-command-line" >}}) and try again.
+If it is, [install the latest version]({{< relref "docs/getting-started/setup.md#set-up-the-command-line" >}}) and try again.
+* This can also be caused by port 443 being blocked on your network.
+If you can, open that port or try a different network.

 ## Web-based logs with historic log data